ericdequ/Sports/data/blog/Football/LT/engaging_linebackers_moving_to_the_second_level.md

 # Engaging Linebackers: Moving to the Second Level

 When it comes to executing successful run and pass plays, one critical aspect often overlooked is the art of moving to the second level and engaging linebackers.
 This critical maneuver can turn an ordinary play into an extraordinary one.
-In this article, we'll delve deep into the techniques, both from a player's perspective and through the lens of coaching wisdom.
+In this article, well delve deep into the techniques, both from a player's perspective and through the lens of coaching wisdom.

 ## Understanding the Second Level